EEN421/EEN421.github.io/_posts/QWEN.md

 ollama pull qwen3:0.6b
 ```

-If you've got the 8GB model and don't mind trading more compute for a more capable model, try:
+If you've got the 8GB model and don't mind trading compute time for a more capable model, try:

 ```bash
 ollama pull qwen3:1.7b